 The fact is we need more biased tech, not less.
 But tech that is biased in favour of equality and inclusion, and whose bias is open, transparent, and can be queried.

 Social media puts girls at risk

 Social media platforms are where this type of tech is desperately needed.
-Women are 27 times more likely than men to be harassed online* and almost three quarters of women have experienced some form of online violence*.
+One in 5 girls have left or significantly reduced their use of a social media platform after being harassed and almost three quarters of women have experienced some form of online violence*.
 As a result, girls and women are self-censoring and even withdrawing from these spaces, leaving online discussions without female perspectives.

 We need to scrap the idea that tech is neutral.
 It is not.